Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 <br>
 <br>

+### A simple, secure OAuth GoogleMail client for sending mails with attachments that is Attachment Desktop Folder triggerd.
+### Creates a special outgoing mail folder linked on the desktop.
+### After contents are added to the folder, an email-send dialog appears to ask the user for consent and to change the recipient or mail text.
- ### A simple, secure OAuth GoogleMail client for sending files.
-Creates native Explorer folders linked on the desktop.
-Contents added to the folder are sent automatically from the configured sender email address to the configured receiver email address.
+### If the user agrees the mail is sent from the configured sender email address to the configured receiver email address.

  ## Features